tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.14
+ * Finalized test build-out in preparation for 3.5.0 release
+ * Enhancement: Default columns now merge in (and out) along with cells associated to them.
 * 3.4.13
  * The rest of the column merge tests added.
  * Added check to ensure that an axis with a duplicate ID cannot be added to the same n-cube.